georgeslabreche/opssat-smartcam/README.md

 - *input_mean* - mean of the image input.
 - *input_std* - standard deviation of the image input.
 - *confidence_threshold* - minimum confidence level required to apply the label predicted by the neural network model.

+### 4.5.
+Clustering
+- *cluster* - flag to enable or disable image clustering with k-means.
+- *cluster_for_labels* - labels of images classified by TensorFlow Lite that should be subclassified with k-means clustering.
+- *cluster_k* - number of clusters.
+- *cluster_collect_threshold* - number of images to collect as training data before training the clustering model.
+- *cluster_img_types* - list of image files type to move into the cluster folders during clustering.

 #### 4.4.1.
 Data Normalization
 A note on what *input_mean* and *input_std* are for, taken verbatim from [this blogpost](https://medium.com/@joel_34096/k-means-clustering-for-image-classification-a648f28bdc47):